 Whilst they do have access to the infant playground, our Reception children also have their own separate fenced play area with seating and their own equipment such a scooters and bicycles to play on.
 This area also has a playhouse, climbing frame and slide.

-We have several small gardens around the school that are planted and maintained by our children and an adult volunteer.
+We have several small gardens around the school that are planted and maintained by our children and our gardening guru, Mrs Sanders.
 Some of these are used for growing vegetables and others are planted with a mixture of annuals and perennial plants.
 One of these gardens is a wildlife garden with bird feeders and nesting boxes.
 We regularly use these features of our grounds for teaching aspects of the curriculum.
-We have created a Sensory Garden in school that all of the children can enjoy.
+We have also created a Sensory Garden in school that all of the children can enjoy.

 The grass area to the front of the school has been turned into a Forest School.
-This area is used once a week by children from Year 2 who enjoy an afternoon of outdoor activities and learning experiences.
+This area is used once a week by children from Year 2 and Year 5 who enjoy an afternoon of outdoor activities and learning experiences.

 Our staff aim to give your children a very high standard of education and care.
 We ensure their safety and security throughout the school day and cater for individual needs wherever possible.
 We have an open-door policy in school and we are happy to deal with any concerns or problems you might have from time to time as sensitively and as quickly as possible.